 Lighting is always needed in low-light situations, or if you want to create an interesting effect.

-The torch fits inside, and there you go.
-Perfect for close-up food photography shots.
-Read the other nine ideas here in our extensive article.
+Read our ideas here in our extensive article.
 You won’t need anything else.

 You might have seen the many different kinds and styles of lighting they have in professional studios.
 You might also have checked out how much they would all cost.

-I know, they are very expensive.
-But all is not lost.
+They are very expensive, but all is not lost.
 You can create similar techniques for a fraction of the cost.
 All you need to start is a Speedlite.

-One simple way of making a snoot (intense beam of light), for example, is to use a Pringles can and some straws.
+One simple way of making an intense beam of light is to use a Pringles can and some straws.
 Did I mention you need to be creative?

 Read our article here on how you can have fun while modifying your Speedlite.